OrianaVenture/VentureValheim/NorsePersonalityConstructionSystem/README.md

   * Reward: Give a reward to players for speaking with them or giving them an item.
   * Sellsword: Hireable and will fight for the player.
 (Not finished)
   * SlayTarget: Defeat this NPC for rewards.
 (Not finished)
   * Trader: Runs a store similar to Haldor/Hildir.
-(Not finished)
 * NPCs can have random movement and actions such as sitting in chairs.
 (Not finished)
 * NPCs come back to life once killed by default.
 * NPCs can be set to permanently die and players can choose when to bury the body.